Applying to REM

 After You Have Submitted Your Application:

 Do not expect updates on the status of your application before the end of April although in some cases, it can take longer to make a final decision.
 Please be patient.
 Constant emails two weeks after the admissions process has started is not helpful and doesn't do anything to speed up the process.
+It can take time for faculty to have meetings with potential applicants and determine suitability, and some applicants may eventually select a different institution.
+It is typically mid-May before all of these decisions are finalized.
+If you have not been sent a rejection letter, it is because you are still under consideration.

 If you receive a competing offer in writing from another institution, please contact your prospective supervisor.